Razztha/FullStackLabsTest/README.md

 Update-Database
 ```
 4. Change the appUrl in environment.ts in clientApp (eg: appUrl: 'http://localhost:5000/')
 5. Now press F5 and run the application.
-You will have an empty blog list to start with
+You will have an empty employee list to start with

 ## Debugging